Living costs

 Essentials

-Staffordshire University is in walking distance of various supermarkets, including more affordable options such as Lidl and Iceland.
+University of Staffordshire is in walking distance of various supermarkets, including more affordable options such as Lidl and Iceland.
 There are also world food markets nearby, so you can get a taste of home no matter where you're from in the world.

 Stoke Indoor Market is within walking distance of the campus, and is open Wednesday, Friday and Saturday from 9am to 5pm.
 Here you will find greengrocers, butchers, fishmongers and much more where you can get great quality food at a fair price while supporting local businesses.